msavin/Fetcher/README.md

 ```

 # Package Goals

  - Create a clean and simple API for working with static data
  - Plug into Meteor Publications for permissions/etc
  - Only publish changes in data instead of entire dataset (similar to MergeBox)
  - Make it easy to switch from Fetcher to a real-time subscription
  - Keep track of when data was last updated

-# Contributing
+# Contributors
-Contributors are welcome, but please get in touch before getting started so that we're on the same page.
-If there is interest in collaborating, I'm fine with starting an organization for it.
-Get in touch (its[a]maxsavin.com) and I'll add you to the Slack channel.
+Contributors are welcome!
+Please get in touch [its@maxsavin.com] so I can get you up to speed and add you to the Slack channel.
+If there are enough interested collaborators, I'm fine with starting an organization for the project.

 # Advertisment
 Check out <a href="http://meteor.toys">Meteor Toys</a>, the insanely handy development tools for Meteor!